-Chaperones accompany team travel to ensure that the athletes, coaches, staff, and volunteers adhere to the Vertical Adventures' policy guidelines.
-While these include the travel policy, it also includes all other relevant policies contained in Vertical Adventures' Participant Safety Handbook.
+Chaperones accompany team travel to ensure that the athletes, coaches, staff, and volunteers adhere to the 5.Life's policy guidelines.
+While these include the travel policy, it also includes all other relevant policies contained in 5.Life's Participant Safety Handbook.

-If a chaperone has not undergone a criminal background check and Vertical Adventures' awareness training, the chaperone will not be permitted to have any one-on-one interactions with athletes or other youth participants.
-If a chaperone has undergone a criminal background check and awareness training, he or she may have appropriate one-on-one interactions as outlined in Vertical Adventures' Participant Safety Handbook.
+If a chaperone has not undergone a criminal background check and 5.Life's awareness training, the chaperone will not be permitted to have any one-on-one interactions with athletes or other youth participants.
+If a chaperone has undergone a criminal background check and awareness training, he or she may have appropriate one-on-one interactions as outlined in 5.Life's Participant Safety Handbook.